r/rarebooks

 75k members

 r/rarebooks is a subreddit with 75k members.
-The most common kinds of discussions are advice requests and pain & anger, and the community frequently discusses book, rare book, rare books, rare, and first edition.
+The most common kinds of discussions are advice requests and solution requests, and the community frequently discusses book, rare book, rare books, rare, and first edition.

 Have a question about whether your book is rare?
 Find a cool story about a recently discovered masterpiece?
 Share and discuss! **NOTE**: please do your own basic research before asking questions about the value of your book.
 Google the publisher. **NOTE 2**: This subreddit is for *discussion* of rare books only, not for advertising book listings.
 Any links to offsite listings, such as Amazon, eBay, etsy, will result in the post being removed and repeated offenses will result in a ban.